-Adrian Garcia made a motion to approve the collection of the new student level E1560 ECHS-INDICATOR-CODE data element for the 2015-2016 (and subsequent) school years.
-The ITF motion applies to both the Legacy and TSDS PEIMS implementation proposals.
-Cathleen Freeman seconded the motion and the motion passed unanimously
+The ITF Committee made a recommendation to approve the collection of the new student level E1560 ECHS-INDICATOR-CODE data element for the 2015-2016 (and subsequent) school years.
+The ITF recommendation applies to both the Legacy and TSDS PEIMS implementation proposals.